mxre/lazyloader/README.md

   to generate the source stubs and a recent C compiler (like GCC or clang) and Python 3
 * For Windows we used Microsoft's Visual C Compiler 19 (Visual Studio 14), and Windows SDK 10.
-  Futhermore bash (i.e. from Windows Subsystem for Linux) with gcc and Python3 are required to generate the header stubs from a CPLEX installation.
+  Futhermore Python3 is required to generate the source stubs from the CPLEX header files.

 Generated headers and source stubs are identical for Windows and Linux, and can be shared.
 This is especially interresting, as generating them under Windows can be somewhat harder than